lldap/lldap/example_configs/zulip.md

 Find the line`ZULIP_AUTH_BACKENDS: "EmailAuthBackend"` and change it to `ZULIP_AUTH_BACKENDS: "ZulipLDAPAuthBackend,EmailAuthBackend"`.

 2) Configure how to connect with LLDAP
+The user specified in `SETTING_AUTH_LDAP_BIND_DN` is used to querry data from LLDAP.
+Zulip is only able to authenticate users and read data via ldap it is not able to write data or change the users password.
+Because of this limitation we will use the group `lldap_strict_readonly` for this user.
 Add the following lines to your configuration and change the values according to your setup.
 ```
 SETTING_AUTH_LDAP_SERVER_URI: "ldap://lldap:3890"